 What is social housing?

 ‘Social housing’ is an overarching term that covers both public housing and community housing.
-Social housing is a type of rental housing provided/managed by government or non-government organisations.
+Social housing is a type of rental housing that is provided/managed by government or non-government organisations.

-In October 2017, the Victorian A public official appointed to investigate citizens’ complaints against government departments and statutory authorities.
-A specialised ombudsman resolves consumer complaints in a particular industry, for example the banking ombudsman for the banking industry.
-See also statutory authority. published their findings about the ‘investigation into the management of Money paid to a person to financially support them.
-When a couple has separated both parents have a duty to support their children, and a court can order a parent to make regular payments to support the children.
-Maintenance for a spouse is now less common, and must be applied for within 12 months of a divorce.
-It is usually covered in a final settlement of all property. claims against public housing tenants’.
+In October 2017, the Victorian Ombudsman published its findings about the ‘investigation into the management of maintenance claims against public housing renters’.
 The report made broad-ranging observations, numerous recommendations, and called for a cultural shift within public housing.
 Since then, many policies have been reviewed and amended.
-Most importantly, having an outstanding Money that is owed by one person or business to another. with the Director of Housing no longer stops a person from being placed on the public housing waiting list or from accepting a public housing property.
+Most importantly, having an outstanding debt with the Director of Housing no longer stops a person from being placed on the public housing waiting list or from accepting a public housing property.

-Housing policies may vary, but they generally serve to regulate the Power to choose whether to do something or not.
-For example, a judge may have discretion to allow a party extra time to complete a document if it would be unfair to enforce the legal time limit. of the social housing provider.
-For the purposes of the RT Act, unless clearly stated to the contrary, social housing providers are treated the same as any private landlord.
+Social housing policies vary, but they generally serve to regulate the discretion of the social housing provider.
+For the purposes of the RT Act, unless clearly stated to the contrary, social housing providers are treated the same as any private rental provider.

 Public housing policies are available online at: